Darius Milhaud: Life and career

 In 1925, Milhaud married his cousin Madeleine, an actress and reciter.
 In 1930 she gave birth to a son, the painter and sculptor Daniel Milhaud, who was the couple's only child.

 Nazi Germany's invasion of France forced the Milhauds to leave France in 1940.
-They immigrated to the U.S. (Milhaud's Jewish background made it impossible for him to return to France until it was liberated).
+They emigrated to the U.S. (Milhaud's Jewish background made it impossible for him to return to France before it was liberated).
 He secured a teaching post at Mills College in Oakland, California, where he composed the opera Bolivar (1943) and collaborated with Henri Temianka and the Paganini Quartet.
 In an extraordinary concert there in 1949, the Budapest Quartet performed his 14th String Quartet, followed by the Paganini Quartet's performance of his 15th; and then both ensembles played the two pieces together as an octet.
 In 1950, these pieces were performed at the Aspen Music Festival by the Paganini and Juilliard String Quartets.

-On June 13,1945, his Suite Francaise, – Normandie, Bretagne, Ile de France, Alsace-Lorraine, Provence, had its World Premiere performance at the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.
+On June 13,1945, his Suite Francaise, – Normandie, Bretagne, Île-de-France, Alsace-Lorraine, Provence, had its World Premiere performance at the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 Jazz pianist Dave Brubeck became one of Milhaud's most famous students when Brubeck studied at Mills College in the late 1940s.
 In a February 2010 interview with JazzWax, Brubeck said he attended Mills, a women's college (men were allowed in graduate programs), specifically to study with Milhaud, saying, "Milhaud was an enormously gifted classical composer and teacher who loved jazz and incorporated it into his work.
 My older brother Howard was his assistant and had taken all of his classes."
 Brubeck named his first son Darius.

 In 1947 Milhaud was among the founders of the Music Academy of the West summer conservatory, where songwriter Burt Bacharach was among his students.
 Milhaud told Bacharach, "Don't be afraid of writing something people can remember and whistle.
 Don't ever feel discomfited by a melody."

 From 1947 to 1971, he taught alternate years at Mills and the Paris Conservatoire, until poor health, which caused him to use a wheelchair during his later years (beginning in the 1930s), compelled him to retire.
 He also taught on the faculty of the Aspen Music Festival and School.
-As well as Brubeck, his students include William Bolcom, Steve Reich, Michiko Toyama, Katharine Mulky Warne, and Regina Hansen Willman.
+As well as Brubeck, his students include William Bolcom, Vera Nicolaevna Preobrajenska, Steve Reich, Michiko Toyama, Katharine Mulky Warne, and Regina Hansen Willman.
 He died in Geneva at the age of 81, and he was buried in the Saint-Pierre Cemetery in Aix-en-Provence.